 - A ‘Special Attention Account’ (SAA) in CCRIS (for debt that has been written off by banks)

-- Legal action taken by banks on the individual due to non-payment of loans
+- Legal action taken by banks (declared bankrupt) on the individual due to non-payment of loans

 In our previous article, we shared what is CCRIS and CTOS.
-Here, we would like to share 7 ways you can use to help clear your negative CCRIS records.
+Here, we would like to share 8 simple ways to improve your CTOS and CCRIS score.

 1. Consolidate your debt & automate your monthly loan installment